thekaigonzalez/ArgumentWizard/README.md

 stable, however, this gave me something to work on as well as a way to implement better argument parsing into my C programs.

+And bonus, ArgWizard is 20-50 milliseconds faster than `getopt`.
+Try comparing the compiler example in getopt to the compiler example using ArgWizard, with the same options passed into it.
+Now, while getopt uses less memory than ArgWizard, ArgWizard DOES support more options and is able to be scaled for smaller-resource environments.

 ## Dynamic Type System

 ArgWizard has a dynamic typing system (not really, but I like to call it that),